ttrevorreese/finalyearproject/README.md

 Google Colab for the hosting of the .ipynb Jupyter notebooks during the development and implementation stages of the project.

+## Further Development

+I have goals to implement another algorithm into the program that will automatically search for the best routes.
+To do this, I will need to implement some scores for each of the nodes so the algorithm has an incentive to find the best routes.

+Another goal is to create a fully-functional, completely interactive website that will display all of the routes on a website robustly.

+A long-term goal is to introduce this project in its final form (once the previous two goals have been achieved) to the Murrieta City Council in order to try and get it implemented and brought to fruition to serve the public.

 ## Contributors

 - [Trevor Reese](https://github.com/ttrevorreese)